 Current Conditions – Exmouth & Cape Range

-Last updated: 22 April 2026
+Last updated: 31 May 2026

-Following Cyclone Narelle, recovery across the North West Cape is progressing quickly.
-Exmouth is now accessible by both road and air, and the town is steadily reopening as services and infrastructure continue to come back online.
+Following Cyclone Narelle, recovery across the North West Cape has progressed quickly.
+Exmouth is accessible by both road and air, Cape Range National Park is open, and tourism operators across the region are welcoming visitors.

-Cape Range National Park is open, and access across the region continues to improve.
-The landscape here has evolved with these kinds of events over thousands of years, and the native vegetation is well adapted to cyclones and the prevailing south-west winds.
-In many areas, the changes are subtle unless you know exactly what to look for.
+This landscape has evolved with events like Cyclone Narelle over thousands of years.
+The native vegetation is well adapted to cyclones and the prevailing south-west winds, and in many areas the changes are subtle unless you know exactly what to look for.

-If you’re planning a visit, we recommend checking in with your accommodation provider ahead of travel, as availability may still be limited while properties continue to reopen.
-If needed, feel free to get in touch and we can assist with local recommendations.
+If you're planning a visit, we recommend checking with your accommodation provider prior to travel, as some properties continue to reopen and availability may be limited at times.

-Travellers are encouraged to keep or reschedule bookings where possible, check availability prior to travel, and review current travel information before departing.
 For broader regional updates and trip planning, refer to Australia’s Coral Coast.

 Ian Vickers